0mar/telegram-alert/README.md

 The script also requires a Telegram bot to notify you with.
 Setting one up is easy and can be done through Telegram itself with the [BotFather](https://telegram.me/botfather) wizard.

-\**The script needs to parse a bit of JSON, for which I would normally use Python's `json` library.
-Unfortunately, python3 is not necessarily installed on MacOS.
-A reasonably robust would be `grep -P`, but again, not present on MacOS. `perl`, however, seems to be almost mandatory for UNIX systems*.
+\**The script needs to parse a bit of JSON, for which I would normally use a library, e.g. Python's `json`.
+Unfortunately, python3 is not necessarily available on MacOS by default.
+A reasonably robust alternative would be `grep -P`, but again, not on MacOS. `perl`, however, seems to be almost mandatory for any UNIX system*.

 ## Setup